Students on CampusStudents on Campus

 • Getting Started

-In college, students must self-identify that they have a disability.
-This process begins with registering with the Office of Accessibility Services with the registration form.
-For more information about the registration process, view our Registration Guide below or contact us.
+In college, students must self-identify as having a disability.
+This process begins by completing the Accommodation Request Form to register with the Office of Accessibility Services.
+For more information about the entire process, view our Guide to Requesting Accommodations below or contact us.

 • Accessibility Services Policies

-Once completing the registration form with the necessary supporting documentation, you will meet with the Office of Accessibility Services staff to review what services and reasonable accommodations can be offered.
-Typical accommodations include copies of class notes, text-to-speech tools, access to digital versions of textbooks, and testing accommodations.
+Upon completing the Accommodation Request Form with the necessary supporting documentation, students will meet with the Office of Accessibility Services staff to review the approved accommodations and services.
+Accommodations are considered on a case-by-case basis, taking into account the specific barriers each student faces.
+In the college setting, though, typical accommodations include support with notetaking, text-to-speech tools, access to digital versions of texts, and testing accommodations.
 Concordia University Texas also protects students’ rights to have service animals and emotional support animals while on campus.
-For more information on our policies and procedures, see:
+For more information about these policies and procedures, see:

 Service Animals (PDF)